-The Subcommittee found that the principles of de-escalation and the duty to intercede are included in certain MPD policies but are not incorporated into the MPD Use of Force and Use of Deadly Force SOPs.
+The President's Work Group found that the principles of de-escalation and the duty to intercede are included in certain MPD policies but are not incorporated into the MPD Use of Force and Use of Deadly Force SOPs.
 Incorporation of these principles into the Use of Force SOPs would clarify the duties of officers to put these principles into action especially in scenarios that may require force.